latina-in-tech/latina-in-tech.github.io/CONTRIBUTING.md

 # Guidelines for contributing to Latina In Tech

-We are very happy that you are interested in Latina In Tech and want to contribute by entering bugs, feature requests, asking questions or even contribute code.
+We are very happy that you are interested in Latina In Tech and want to contribute by entering bugs, feature requests, asking questions or even contributing code.

 Please play with the rules.
 It's not only about what you say, but also how you say it.
 Playing nice increases the chance of getting features/bugfixes faster 😉